stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/built-in-datasets.md

 ## Inside DSPy's `Dataset` class

-We've seen how you can use `HotPotQA` dataset class and load the HotPotQA dataset, but do you wonder how does it work?
-Actually `HotPotQA` class inherits `Dataset` class which takes care of the conversion of the data loaded from a source to train-test-dev split all of which are *list of examples*.
-Whereas in `HotPotQA` class you only implement `__init__` class where you populate the splits from HuggingFace into the variables `_train`, `_test` and `_dev`.
-Rest of the process is handled by methods in the `Dataset` class.
+We've seen how you can use `HotPotQA` dataset class and load the HotPotQA dataset, but how does it actually work?
+The `HotPotQA` class inherits from the `Dataset` class, which takes care of the conversion of the data loaded from a source into train-test-dev split, all of which are *list of examples*.
+In the `HotPotQA` class, you only implement the `__init__` method, where you populate the splits from HuggingFace into the variables `_train`, `_test` and `_dev`.
+The rest of the process is handled by methods in the `Dataset` class.

 ![Dataset Loading Process in HotPotQA Class](./img/data-loading.png)

-But how does `Dataset` class methods convert the data from HuggingFace?
+But how do the methods of the `Dataset` class convert the data from HuggingFace?
 Let's take a deep breath and think step by step...pun intended.
-In example above we can see the splits being accessed by `.train`, `.dev` and `.test` methods.
-Wait methods, where are the `()`?
-Yep let's see the implementation of `train()` method:
+In example above, we can see the splits accessed by `.train`, `.dev` and `.test` methods, so let's take a look at the implementation of the `train()` method:

 ```python
 @property